Yukitoshi12345/Password-Generator/README.md

 If the user clicks "Cancel", it closes the window pop-up.

-If the user enters a non-numeric input, another window pop-up informs them "Must be a value".
+If the user enters a non-numeric input, another window pop-up informs them "Must input a value".
 The length selection prompts reappears, allowing the user to retry.

 If the user enters a numeric input outside of 8-128, another window pop-up informs them "The password length must be between 8 and 128 characters".
 The length selection prompts reappears, allowing the user to retry.